isaiahwiesner/python-chat-server/README.md

 ﻿# python-chat-server
 This project features 2 Python programs; a server and a client.
-To start a chat server, read follow the steps below.
+To start a chat server, follow the steps below.

 ### Server Setup